 Solar Radiation Monitoring Laboratory (SRML)#

-The Solar Radiation Monitoring Laboratory (SRML) at the University of Oregon has been providing solar radiation data for the Northeastern United States since 1975.
+The Solar Radiation Monitoring Laboratory (SRML) at the University of Oregon has been providing solar radiation data for the Northwestern United States since 1975.
 The SRML monitoring station network consists of both high-quality stations that measure all three irradiance components at a 1-minute resolution, as well as stations with low quality instruments that only log measurements hourly.
 A full list of the 42 stations (including discontinued stations) can be found on the SRML website.

 The high-quality SRML stations can be retrieved from the SolarStations’ station listing and are shown below.